Jesse Winker Player Props: Brewers vs. Mets

 Mets Pitching Rankings (2022)

-- Mets pitchers combined to give up 169 total home runs at a clip of one per game (12th in baseball).
+- Mets pitchers combined to give up 169 total home runs at a rate of one per game (12th in the league).

-- Carrasco makes his first start of the season for the Mets.
+- The Mets will look to Scherzer (1-0) in his second start of the season.

-- The 36-year-old righty started and threw four innings when he last appeared on Tuesday, Oct.
-4 against the Washington Nationals.
+- His most recent time out was on Thursday against the Miami Marlins, when the righty threw six innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.